ibrahimbachiri/alx-system_engineering-devops/0x00-shell_basics/README.md

 ##Repo name alx-system_engineering_devops
-##this repo contain a file name 3-listfiles describe how to display the current directory contents in long format
+##this repo contain a file name 1-listit describe how to display the current directory

 ##script

 #!/bin/bash

-ls -l
+ls

 end script